POST-IMPRESSIONISM IN THE ARKAS COLLECTION

 13 February 2019 – 28 July 2019

-The second half of the 19th century saw the transformation of Paris into one of the first examples of modernized cities of Europe.
+The second half of the 19th century witnessed the transformation of Paris into one of the first modernized cities of Europe.
 The attractive social and intellectual environment of the city turned it into an inspirational center of encounter for audacious artists, who aimed to cross the strict boundaries set by traditional painting.
-The Impressionists generation who gave acceleration to the efforts of enriching the expression forms of painting, carried the French painting into a new movement, became the starting point of Post-Impressionists.
+The Impressionists generation who gave acceleration to the efforts of enriching the expression forms of painting, carried French painting into a new movement, which became the starting point of Post-Impressionists.

-The Post-Impressionist paintings, acquired by Arkas Collection through years-long meticulous research, great efforts and lengthy investments, represents not only French artists, also various European artists who adopted modernist approaches of Parisian circles and fused it with their own cultural elements.
-To name a few, Pierre-Auguste Renoir, Louis Anquetin, Maxime Maufra, Theo van Rysselberghe, Paul Serusier, Suzanne Valadon, Edouard Vuillard, Leo Putz, Louis Valtat, Maurice de Vlaminck, Kees Van Dongen, André Derain, George Braque and André Lhote are among those artists the visitors can experience.
+Post-Impressionist paintings, acquired by Arkas Collection through years-long meticulous research, great efforts and lengthy investments, represents not only French artists, also various European artists who adopted the modernist approach of Parisian circles and fused it with their own cultural elements.
+Pierre-Auguste Renoir, Louis Anquetin, Maxime Maufra, Theo van Rysselberghe, Paul Serusier, Suzanne Valadon, Edouard Vuillard, Leo Putz, Louis Valtat, Maurice de Vlaminck, Kees Van Dongen, André Derain, George Braque and André Lhote are among those artists the visitors can experience.